1,300 Reenactors Converge at Midway Village

-Located in Rockford, Ill., Midway Village is an open air museum comprised of 26 Victorian buildings.
-Once a year, however, it becomes the pivot point of several reenacted WWII battles, as entusiasts from around the nation converge for the largest event of its kind in the Midwest.
+Located in Rockford, Illinois, Midway Village is an open air museum comprised of 26 Victorian buildings.
+Once a year, however, it becomes the pivot point of several reenacted WWII battles, as enthusiasts from around the nation converge for the largest event of its kind in the Midwest.

 Nearly 1,3000 reenactors from 40 states representing soldiers of the US, Great Britain, France, Russia, Ukraine, Poland, Germany, Italy, and China participated in this year’s event.
 In addition, about 50 original and recreated vehicles—everything from Jeeps and motorcycles to Kuebelwagens and Kettenkrads—rolled through the village and camps.
 Heavier vehicles included an M4 Sherman, M22 Locust, M5 Stuart, a Hetzer, Panhard armored car, and many half-tracks, trucks, and field guns.